dqops/dqo/docs/working-with-dqo/schedules/index.md

 ## Synchronizing data

-All the YAML configuration files with data source metadata and schedules configuration are stored in `sources\userhome` folder.
+All the YAML configuration files with data source metadata and schedules configuration are stored in `sources/userhome` folder.
 You can read more about the [data storage in DQO here](../../dqo-concepts/data-storage/data-storage.md).

 DQO allows you to modify the frequency of data synchronization when the scheduler is run in a server mode